cas

 New data

-When multiple processes operate on the same shared variable, concurrent issues need to be considered.
+When multiple processes are simultaneously operating on the same shared variable, concurrency issues may need to be considered.

-For example, processes A and B both want to add a member to a user list.
+For example, if processes A and B are simultaneously adding a member to a user list.

-Process A operates on the $global->user_list variable and adds a user 4.
+Process A modifies the $global->user_list variable, adding user 4.

-Process B operates on the $global->user_list variable and adds a user 5.
+Process B modifies the $global->user_list variable, adding user 5.

 Process A sets the variable $global->user_list = array(1,2,3,4) successfully.